Arzik1987/Mean_Target_Encoder/README.md

 As we have explained, MTE does not change the decision tree that would have been obtained with considering all possible partitions of nominal features.
 If overfitting exists, MTE applied to nominal features is not its reason.
 Rather, the reason is in nominal features themselves.
 In particular, for a feature with *q* distinct values the search space consists of *q-1* partitions if it can be ordered and of *2<sup>q-1</sup>-1* when it is nominal.
 Richer search spaces result in higher [VC-dimension](https://hastie.su.domains/Papers/ESLII.pdf) (Section 7.9) and require larger samples to prevent overfiting.

 To get a grip on the problem, imagine one treats a numeric variable measured with high precision as nominal.
 In this case, encountering repeated values is unlikely to improbable.
-With MTE such a variable will stronly correlate with target regardless whether there is any dependence between them --- overfiting is obvious.
+With MTE such a variable will stronly correlate with target regardless whether there is any dependence between them &mdash; overfiting is obvious.
 Similarly, MTE itself is a casuse of overfiting problem only when one uses it for spliting not nominal features that can be ordered withoit MTE, i.e., categorical ordinal, numeric, or [discretized](https://towardsdatascience.com/feature-engineering-deep-dive-into-encoding-and-binning-techniques-5618d55a6b38) [numeric](https://machinelearningmastery.com/discretization-transforms-for-machine-learning/) with a large number of bins.

 #### Hypothesis 1